-Working abroad sounds like an adventure to many people.
-However, job search in France requires more than just the obvious French CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you made a decision to try an overseas career.
+Work abroad sounds like an adventure to many people.
+However, job search in France requires more than just the obvious France CV with France cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you made a decision to try overseas careers.

-Do not take too lightly the influence a job in France can have on the outcome of your adventure!
+Do not take too lightly the influence an employment in France can have on the outcome of your adventure!
 For instance, you will experience the diverse immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October).

 Telephone country code: 33

 Annual vacation: Many offices being practically deserted during Christmas and Easter school closings.

 - Summer holidays – between 2 Jul and 1 Sep